exo-cortex/exo-cortex.github.io/content/how-to/hifiberry_and_mpd_on_raspberry_pi.md

 title: "hifiberry_and_mpd_on_raspberry_pi"
 date: 2021-10-16T14:45:23+02:00
 draft: false
+tags: [raspberry pi, audio]
 ---

-I set up my Raspberry Pi 4 with Arch Linux [0].
+I set up my Raspberry Pi 4 with Arch Linux ARM [^1].
 Having totally forgotten how to make it work with the **Hifiberry DAC+ XLR** audio shield I had to google, read and understand everything again.
-In order to avoid this hassle and not waste so much fucking time again (and hopefully help some lost souls on the internet in the process) I'm writing everything down here.
+In order to avoid this hassle and not waste so much fucking time again I'm writing everything down here.
+Maybe to the benefit of other people as well.

 ## enabling the audio-shield